There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) two programming assignments; (2) a written essay; and (3) a team project.
+Indicative assessments in this unit are as follows: (1) group project; (2) written essay; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Associate Professor Rachel Cardell-Oliver

 - Enrolment in HON-CMSSE Computer Science and Software Engineeringor

 or 62550 Master of Professional Engineering ( Software Engineering specialisation